-Keep in mind that NA populates some of the following fields automatically from the device snapshot process.
-If you manually populate these fields, your data is overwritten each time the device is polled.
+Field Description/Action ACL Parsing Options include: Enabled - If enabled (the default), ACL data is stored for the device upon each snapshot.
+Keep in mind that ACLs are not loaded in until a snapshot is taken.
+Disabled - If disabled, ACL data is not stored for the device upon each snapshot.
+Additional I nformation - that NA populates some of the following fields automatically from the device snapshot ou manually populate these fields, your data is overwritten each time the device is polled.
+Device Description The user-defined description of the device.

-If you manually populate triese fields, your data is overwritten each time the device is polled.
-Device Description Displays a description of the device.
 Model Displays the manufacturer's model number for the device.
 FQDN Enter the Fully Qualified Domain Name (FQDN) to which the device belongs.
 This is detected if the Resolve FQDN Administration option is selected.
 Serial Number Displays the manufacturer's serial number for the device.
 Vendor Displays the vendor of the device, for example Cisco or Nortel.
 Asset Tag Displays your company's asset tag number for the device.
 Location Displays the physical or logical location of the device in your network.
 Hierarchy Layer A hierarchy layer is a device attribute.
 You can set a device's hierarchy layer when adding or editing a device.
 As a result, when configuring a network diagram, you can select which hierarchy layers on which to filter.
 For example, you could select to diagram your entire network (Inventory) and then filter on "Core" to get only your Core devices-devices with a hierarchy layer set to Core.
-Refer to "Diagramming" on page 633 for information on diagramming your network.
-Note: The options provided below are default hierarchy layers.
-Refer to "Editing the appserver.rcx file" on page 641 for information on adding custom hierarchy layers.)
+For information about diagramming your network, see "Diagramming" on page 661.
+Note: The options provided here are default hierarchy layers.
+For information about adding custom hierarchy layers, see "Editing the appserver.rcx File" on page 669.
 Select a hierarchy layer from the drop-down menu.
-Options include: • Layer not set • Core • Distribution • Access • Edge Custom Service Type A service type can specify VoIP, BGP, MPLS, and so on.
-The values help to identify the device's purpose.
-You can use these values to tag device services so as to easily search for them or view them in a group (static or dynamic).
+Options include:Layer not setCore